Analytic action principle in $\mathcal{N}=2$ AdS$_4$ harmonic superspace: Analytic action principle

 More generally, the action principle for an analytic Lagrangian ${\cal L}^{(+4)}$ may be written as follows:

-where $U$ is an arbitrary superfield such that $\Pi^{(+4)}U$ is nowhere vanishing.
-Integrating by parts covariant derivatives, it is possible to show that this action is independent of a particular choice of $U$, $\delta_U S = 0$.
-The action (\ref{S4.4}) reduces to (\ref{S4.3}) for $U=1$.
+where $U$ is an arbitrary nowhere vanishing superfield and $\Pi^{(+4)}U$ is its analytic projection.
+Integrating the covariant derivatives by parts, one can show that this action is independent of the particular choice of $U$,

+Thus the superfield $U$ is pure gauge and the action (\ref{S4.4}) reduces to (\ref{S4.3}) for $U=1$.
+In Ref.~\cite{Butter:2015nza}, it was shown that this superfield $U$ originates from the vector multiplet compensator in the $\cN=2$ supergravity.
+See also Ref.~\cite{Review} for a review of covariant superspace approaches to $\cN = 2$ supergravity.

 The action (\ref{S4.3}) is a harmonic superspace counterpart of the analogous action in the AdS$_4$ projective superspace proposed in Refs.~\cite{Kuzenko:2008qw,Kuzenko:2008ry} for an analytic Lagrangian ${\cal L}^{++}$: